 I do know that beer snobs will often like pint glasses from a favorite brewery (I don't drink, but I'm partial to, say, these from Sea Dog Brewing), and when I drink water at home some of my favorites mugs are the Starbucks You Are Here/Been There mugs.
 (I have other favorites, but they're either not on sale any more or, mostly, I got them at Generically Named And Sells Everything Store in Chinatown.)
 For a nice basic water bottle, I've never had an issue with my Camelbak, my dad recommends his Contigo travel mug, and I receive more compliments on my little penguin thermos than I receive on anything else I have ever owned.
 Buy a receptacle for the drinks he drinks, and he'll use it and appreciate it.
 Fill said receptacle with treats (we're getting there next) and he'll appreciate it even more.

 I'm going to issue another Controversial Yet Brave statement: another thing all men have in common is that they eat.
 So like, if your dude has a sweet tooth, get him some good fancy chocolates.
-Or that special hot/tabasco sauce he puts on everything.
+Or that special hot/Tabasco sauce he puts on everything.
 (One of the few things I, a person whose maximum spice tolerance is "mild salsa/oops, I sprinkled in too much pepper", can't recommend good brands of.)
 Home chefs love some good spices (and dry rubs and barbecue sauces!).
 My co-worker's boyfriend apparently lives and dies by this fancy maple syrup he gets every year, which she describes as "really good and often really boozy".
-Caffeine gives me the shakes so I don't know what good, fancy, small-batch roast coffee is (and suspect it varies depending on taste) but I do know my wife-friend who is from Maine and her actual-husband are fans of these guys up in Portland.
+Caffeine gives me the shakes so I don't know what good, fancy, small-batch roast coffee is (and suspect it varies depending on taste) but I do know my best friend/platonic wife who is from Maine and her actual-husband are fans of these guys up in Portland.
 If you're particularly committed this year to shopping black-owned small businesses (and good on you if you are!), I noticed when the lists of black-owned business were going around in June and July that coffee roasters in particular seemed to be a big subgenre of black-owned small business.
 You can start exploring all the different black-owned coffee brands with this list, if you're so inclined.
 Again, I'm sure they're all great, but my caffeine shakes and I can't attest to anything personally.